capistrano-plugins/capistrano-rbenv-install/README.md

 Imagine you want to quickly deploy a ruby `1.9.2` app to a server that already has one or more ruby `2.0.0` apps.
 "Oh, let's just quickly update our cookbooks" - yea right!
-I'd rather manully `ssh` to the server directly and run `rbenv install 1.9.2-p320`.
+I'd rather manually `ssh` to the server directly and run `rbenv install 1.9.2-p320`.
 But I don't want to manually `ssh` to the server too.
 In that case I just can install `capistrano-rbenv-install` and forget about it altogether.